jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 ### 2020-03-08 Done Reading Circle 3 Requirements Docs

 The requirement group 'Priority C: Classes' has 1 language design feature: < Diagram Notation Design > Static.
-So that is to be moved to the language design project docs.
+So that is to be moved to the language design planning docs.

 'Priority E: Integration' contains brainstorming instead of a list of items.